Updated: August 28, 2023 - 8 min read

 In a field as vast and diverse as Product Management, there are so many different types of Product Manager.
-One of the most common, aside from a regular PM is a Product Marketing Manager.
+One of the most common, aside from a regular Product Manager is a Product Marketing Manager.
 If you’ve been job hunting for a while, you’ve probably seen this title pop up time and time again.
+Let's take a closer look at the role, and how Product Marketing Management fits into development.

 What is Product Marketing?